 Some of my summer days were about endings.
 Last day of high school for my youngest,

-last time I’ll kid myself that 3am phone calls are anything but bad news.
+Last time I’ll kid myself that 3am phone calls are anything but bad news.
 Twenty-one-year olds still need their moms when they’re in emergency rooms.
-She’s okay even if her bike is not.
+Thankfully, she’s all healed, even if her bicycle is not.
 Another ending, but we’re not mourning that demise:it was a kid bike and too small for her anyway.

-Last time to wave bye at my kid peering out the window of her new residence room more than a hop, skip, and jump away, a kid who grew up, like her older sister, in a speedy second.
+Last time to wave bye at my youngest peering out the window of her new residence room five hours down the highway, a kid who grew up, like her older sister, in a speedy second.

 Around here, we’re life members of the Blink of an Eye Club.
 Members share an affinity for lobster rolls, car confessions, and group hugs.
 Perhaps you’re a member too?

 My job as Auntie Anne brings tremendous joy and— let’s not kid ourselves— no shortage of responsibility.
-Strapping a four-tiered wedding cake into the front seat with the AC jacked up just enough to freeze knuckles while driving the 3.5 hour route to wedding site this side of dreamy perfection is just what you do when you want to make a pair of giddy lovers happy.
+Strapping a four-tiered wedding cake into the front seat with the AC jacked up just enough to freeze knuckles while driving the 3.5 hour route to wedding site this side of dreamy perfection?
+That’s how it happened to ensure a pair of giddy lovers were happy.
 Did I make the cake as promised?
 Nope.
 Nor did I drive the car-that was the Friendly Greek on duty.
 Some promises have to yield to schedule: my kid chose a university that started early and move-in coincided with the wedding.
-This home baker found the answer in two talented baking sisters, Cindy and Sarah Coelho, of The Bake Shoppe in Toronto, where I taste tested a number of divine treats (tough job but see above for Auntie’s responsibilities) and a sample of a cake I discovered was very close to my mother’s famous birthday cake.
+This home baker found the answer in two talented baking sisters, Cindy and Sarah Coelho, of The Bake Shoppe in Toronto, where I taste-tested a number of divine treats (tough job, but see above for Auntie’s responsibilities) and a sample of a cake I discovered was very close to the request of my mother’s famous birthday cake.
 Said cake arrived intact and was stored in a brewery cold room by the most accommodating townsfolk I’ve encountered in a very long time.
 If you’re passing through South River, en route to join one of my brother’s adventures in Algonquin Park, stop in at the Highlander Brew Co. and say hi from the blonde baker with the big cake box from Toronto.